SuperOffice/SDK-Doc/NetServer.Data.Access/Examples/Demos/RSS Feed Generation in VB dotnet/RSS Feed Generation in VB dotnet.md

-<properties date="2016-05-11"
-SortOrder="10"
-/>
+---
+title: RSS feed sample
+uid: rss_feed_vb_dotnet
+SortOrder: 10
+---

+## About RSS feed sample

-How to generate an RSS Feed with NetServer using VB.net.
+How to generate an RSS Feed with NetServer using VB dotnet.
 In this example, we will create a feed that displays all activities created by other users on the current user’s contact.
 A feed displays information.
 Each item in the feed includes metadata about that item.

 The example handles user authentication with forms authentication mode with a custom login page.
 Based on the user credentials provided, the link to the RSS feed is generated.